Aerial view of a free-range piggery paddock. This piggery uses the circular system.

 Under environmental and biosecurity legislation in Queensland, free-range pig farming holds the same legal status as all other methods of pig farming:

 - Pig keeping is identified under the Environmental Protection Act 1994 as an environmentally relevant activity (ERA), as it has the potential to cause environmental harm.
-The keeping of more than 21 standard pig units (SPU) can only be carried out on land where a development approval is in place to authorise the activity.
-Therefore, all new piggeries, or those considering expansion, will need to obtain a development approval and registration certificate under the Sustainable Planning Act 2009 and the Environmental Protection Act 1994 before any development takes place.
-Officers from the Intensive Livestock Environmental Regulation Unit (ILERU) of the Department of Agriculture and Fisheries are delegated authority for assessing applications for pig keeping activities.
-To enquire about development approvals, please contact ILERU on 07 4688 1605.
+The keeping of more than 400 standard pig units (SPU) can only be carried out on land where a development approval is in place to authorise the activity.
+Therefore, all new piggeries, or those considering expansion, will need to obtain a development approval and an environmental authority under the Sustainable Planning Act 2009 and the Environmental Protection Act 1994 before any development takes place.
+Officers of the Department of Agriculture and Fisheries are delegated authority for assessing applications for pig keeping activities.
+To enquire about development approvals, please contact the Department on 132523.

-- The operator of a pig farm must hold a registration certificate under the Environmental Protection Act 1994.
-To apply for a registration certificate, contact ILERU.
+- The operator of a pig farm must hold an environmental authority under the Environmental Protection Act 1994.
+To apply for an environmental authority for go the Business Queensland website

 - Any person that keeps one or more pigs must, in accordance with the Stock Act 1915, register their property with the Department of Agriculture and Fisheries.